Support and Message Boards

 Room swap requests

-If you are unhappy with the NTU accommodation you have booked, we allow one swap over the summer prior to arrival.
-The deadline for swapping your accommodation is the Friday before A-level results day (Friday 6 August 2021).
+If you are unhappy with the NTU accommodation you have booked, we allow one swap per academic year.
 This is subject to availability.

-To find out more about our waiting list please email firstname.lastname@example.org – to be eligible to apply you need to have already booked an NTU hall.
-Please note that we only allow a certain number of students on a waiting list for each hall.
+To find out more about our swap list please email firstname.lastname@example.org – to be eligible to apply you need to have already booked an NTU hall.

 NTU accommodation message boards